tensor365/qlik-capacity-monitoring-app/README.md

 > [!IMPORTANT]
 > The [Qlik Cloud Capacity Estimator App](https://github.com/tensor365/qlik-capacity-monitoring-app) project is _community supported_.
-> Qlik does not support these apps.
+> Qlik does not support this app.
 See below for additional information
 > on how to raise issues on this repository to ask for help.

 # Qlik Cloud Capacity Estimator App

-This repository references community-built and community-supported Qlik Sense applications, which provide visibility of both operational and usage data in Qlik Cloud.
+This repository references community-built and community-supported Qlik Sense applications, which provide visibility of both operational and usage data capacity in Qlik Cloud.

 ## Prerequesites